CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 List all mpc key groups

-Retrieve a list of mpc key groups.
+Retrieves a list of all key groups.
+This endpoint allows filtering by vault ID and key group type.

 ### Example